box/box-developer-changelog/content/2025/12-08-new-developer-documentation-site-beta.md

 ## Developer impact

 We encourage you to test out the beta functionality and and share feedback.
 During the beta release, you can switch back to the [current developer documentation](https://box.dev/) site to engage with our content in the environment that you know best.
-For users leveraging the Japanese version, switch back to [localized version](https://ja.developer.box.com/)
+For users of the Japanese version, switch back to [localized version](https://ja.developer.box.com/).

 ## Where to get support